-Kandice leads the Eminent Domain Practice, is Co-chair of the Appellate & Post Trial Practice Group, and is part of the Litigation and Oil & Natural Gas Groups.
+Kandice leads the Eminent Domain Practice, is Co-chair of the Appellate & Post Trial Practice Group, and is part of the Litigation and Pipeline and Oil/Gas Infrastructure Groups.

 She focuses her practice on the representation of clients in complex commercial litigation in business disputes.